AckeeCZ/nodejs-cookbook/Architecture.md

 It has advantages and disadvantages at the same time.
 The biggest disadvantage is lack of static compiler options.
 The biggest advantage is sometimes the same - lack of predefined types allows much easier modifications.
 You do not have to extend your object to just add one more field or new method, if you need it.
 Change requests are often less painfull than with Java or similar languages.

-However, you are more responsible for code quality, its _clearness_ and understandability.
+However, you are more responsible for the code quality, its _clearness_ and understandability.
 Because you can do almost anything in Javascript, you are your own worst enemy.

 ### Does Node.js should be used for everything